 - BriteVu® Contrast Media.
-Place BriteVu® and water (or phenol) in a beaker and mix using a mixing hot plate for best results.
+BriteVu® products are mixed with distilled water in a beaker using a mixing hot plate.
+BriteVu® in a Bottle and has different preparation instructions (see below).
 Generally, 30% of volume/weight will provide good perfusion.
-For example, a 1 kg animal should be perfused with about 300 ml BriteVu®.
+For example, a 1 kg animal should be perfused with about 300 ml of prepared BriteVu®mix.
 As a note, up to 3 times the subject’s body weight can be perfused (300 ml for a 100 g animal) to improve capillary perfusion.
 This is especially true of small animals such as mice (see** below).

-Basic Mixing Instructions: Prepare BriteVu® with distilled water.
+Basic Mixing Instructions: Prepare BriteVu® and BriteVu® Enhancer with distilled water.
 For most protocols, use 1 part dry BriteVu® (in grams) to 3-4.5 parts water (in ml).
 Warm water to 40-45 deg C first.
 If using BriteVu® Enhancer, add Enhancer next and wait one minute.
-Then add BriteVu® and heat mix to 70-80 deg C for 10 minutes, cool and perfuse at 45-65 deg C.
+Then add BriteVu® powder and heat mix to 70-80 deg C for 10 minutes, cool and perfuse at 45-65 deg C.

 *For best capillary and/or large animal/tissue perfusion: Large cold tissues (or whole specimens) may result in premature setting of BriteVu® -especially if the contrast fluid is perfused at low temperatures (< 50 deg C) and over too long of a time (greater than 30 minutes).
-As a result, large animals or tissues should be warmed to between 25-35 deg C just prior to perfusion and BriteVu® should be perfused at 60-80 deg C. Multiple perfusion sites can be used to more rapidly deliver BriteVu® in large subjects.
+As a result, large animals or tissues should be warmed to between 25-35 deg C just prior to perfusion and BriteVu® mix should be perfused at 50-65 deg C. Multiple perfusion sites can be used to more rapidly deliver BriteVu® mix in large subjects.
 Large animals/tissues are also prone to greater autolysis if not cooled rapidly (which is more of a challenge than with small tissues).
-Consider substituting water with phenol (see ‘If preservation/fixation is required‘ under Step 3) and scanning and collecting tissues shortly after perfusion.

 BriteVu® Contrast Procedure: